haroonheylen/CompTIA-Security-Plus-SY0-701/README.md

 Goal: The business side of security and the final sprint.

-    Days 46–50: Domain 5 (Program Management) * Topics: Risk Management, Disaster Recovery, and Privacy (GDPR is vital for your Belgian context).
+    Days 46–50: Domain 5 (Program Management)

+        Topics: Risk Management, Disaster Recovery, and Privacy (GDPR is vital for your Belgian context).

-    Days 51–56: The practice Test Marathon * Take full-length tests.
+    Days 51–56: The Practice Test Marathon

+        Take full-length tests.
 Crucial: Spend more time reviewing why your wrong answers were wrong than you did taking the test.

-    Days 57–59: Targeted Review & PBQs * Watch Performance-Based Question (PBQ) walkthroughs.
+    Days 57–59: Targeted Review & PBQs

+        Watch Performance-Based Question (PBQ) walkthroughs.

-    Day 60: Light Review & Rest * Review ports and acronyms.
+    Day 60: Light Review & Rest

+        Review ports and acronyms.
 No heavy lifting.

 🏁 Progress Checklist